JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="Move"></a>Move

+Moves the insertion point forward or backward a specified number of units.
+If the range is nondegenerate, the range is collapsed to an insertion point at either end, depending on *Count*, and then is moved.
 ```
 FUNCTION CTextRange2.Move (BYVAL Unit AS LONG, BYVAL Count AS LONG) AS LONG
    DIM Delta AS LONG